 The Problem with Longer Auto Loans

-A decade ago, a 60 month loan term was the accepted maximum term for a car loan by most lenders and buyers.
-That was because a vehicle's value drops significantly after 5 years (in some cases by as much as 70%).
-This is also the point at which most cars would begin to have mechanical issues, which would no longer be covered by manufacturer warranties that generally expire at the three year mark.
+A decade ago, 60 months was the accepted maximum term for an auto loan by both most lenders and buyers.
+That’s because a vehicle's value drops significantly after five years (in some cases by as much as 70 percent).
+This is also a point at which cars may begin to have mechanical issues which are no longer be covered by manufacturer warranties, which generally expire after three years.

 Finding the Loan You Can Afford